apache/skywalking/docs/en/guides/Plugin-test.md

 | tags.name | tag name.
 | tags.value | tag value.
 | singleValue | counter or gauge value.
 Using condition operate of the number to validate, such as `gt`, `ge`.
 If current meter is histogram, don't need to write this field.
-| histogram | histogram value.
-If current meter is counter or gauge, don't need to write this field.
-| histogram.bucket | histogram bucket.
+| histogramBuckets | histogram bucket.
 The bucket list must be ordered.
 The tool assert at least one bucket of the histogram having nonzero count.
+If current meter is counter or gauge, don't need to write this field.

 ### startup.sh